Icenium/bond-content/1-build-image-gallery.md

 #### Action

 * **d**.
 Open the iPhone 5 simulator by selecting **Run** --> **iPhone 5**.
 * **e**.
-With the simulator open, change the title of the view by updating its `data-title` attribute The simulators automatically update with every change you make.
-Take a minute to experiment with the various things the simulator can do.
-You can even open multiple simulators at once!
+With the simulator open, change the title of the view by updating its `data-title` attribute—for instance `<div data-role="view" data-title="My Cool Photos">`.
+* **f**.
+Save your index.html file and note how the simulator updates automatically.

 <hr data-action="end" />

+The simulators automatically update with every change you make.
+Take a minute to experiment with the various controls the simulator offers.
+You can simulate multiple devices, rotate devices to test portrait & landscape modes, and a lot more.

 ### Step 2.
 Show data in a listview